DylanMeeus/springboot_jwt_blog/_posts/2015-12-03-why-using-open-standards-helps-close-enterprise-deals.markdown

 It’s counterintuitive, but one of the ways we’ve been able to win at enterprise sales here at Auth0 is through *reducing* vendor lock-in.
 We build upon open standards rather than creating our own proprietary standards that force involuntary vendor lock-in.
 In the end, we acquire and keep our customers by making it possible for them to leave at any time.

-{% include tweet_quote.html quote_text="We build upon open standards rather than creating our own proprietary standards that force involuntary vendor lock-in." %}
+{% include tweet_quote.html quote_text="We build upon open standards rather than creating proprietary standards that force involuntary vendor lock-in." %}

 ## Open Standards in an App Built for the Enterprise